Pepe Deluxé

-Pepe Deluxé is a Finnish electronic music-oriented band, formed in 1996 by DJ Slow (Vellu Maurola) JA-Jazz (Tomi Castrén, formerly Paajanen) and James Spectrum (Jari Salo) in Helsinki, Finland.
-They started to experiment with sounds of hip hop, big beat, breakbeat and downtempo.
+Pepe Deluxé is a Finnish music group, formed in 1996 by DJ Slow (Vellu Maurola) JA-Jazz (Tomi Castrén, formerly Paajanen) and James Spectrum (Jari Salo) in Helsinki, Finland.
+They started to experiment with sounds of hip-hop, big beat, breakbeat and downtempo.
 With the 2007 release Spare Time Machine the band gave up on sampling and concentrated on vintage music styles including psychedelia, baroque pop and surf rock.
 DJ Slow left the band in 2001 to pursue solo projects.
 JA-Jazz has been off-duty since 2008.
 Multi-instrumentalist Paul Malmström became an official member of the band in 2008.

 The Pepe Deluxé live line-up consists of Mirkka Paajanen (vocals), Miikka Paatelainen (guitar, theremin), Markku Reinikainen (drums), Ville Riippa (keyboards), James Spectrum (mixing, percussion) and Edward Greendanger (VJ).

 History

 The band's first release was a song called "Call Me Goldfinger".
 It was released in 1997 on the "Return of the DJ, Vol. II" scratch-DJ compilation album by Bomb Hip-Hop Records.
 After the release, the band continued making new Pepe Deluxé -music and also remixes for Finnish dance music artists.

 The band's first EP, Three Times a Player, 1998, was actually a demo released under an imaginary record label Tiger.
 It was still chosen as the downtempo album of the month by Muzik magazine in the UK.
 This led to a recording contract with Brighton's Catskills Records.

 The band's first album, Super Sound, was released 1999.
 Due to clearance problems (the tracks were heavily sampled), they had to do a new version of the album with many of the tracks re-created with cleared samples or with live instruments.
 The new version of the album was released subsequently in France, Italy, Spain, The Netherlands, United States, Australia and Germany.
 The album was selected as an "Album of the Month" by several magazines.

 Super Sound was noticed by Paul Malmström from Fallon Worldwide advertising agency in New York, and the band was asked to write music for an upcoming Lee Jeans advertisement campaign.
 Later on, Pepe Deluxé's sound was also noted by another jeans company, Levi's, which chose the track "Before You Leave" (based heavily on an original composition by Tony Hatch) for their worldwide advertising campaign in 2001, subsequently winning the Gold Lion for best use of music in Cannes Lions International Advertising Festival.
 The track reached No. 20 in the UK Singles Chart the same year, and it was also used on the end credits for the Channel 4 comedy quiz show, Alan Carr's Celebrity Ding Dong.

 During this time, Pepe Deluxé undertook several remixes for acts such as Tom Jones, The Cardigans, Eminem and Jacknife Lee.